-- Unfortunately, some prominent Christian leaders have helped to spread these unfair generalizations.
-Franklin Graham (son of the well-known Billy Graham) has described Islam as a religion of hatred and a religion of war (Green 26).
+- Unfortunately, some prominent Christian leaders have helped to spread these unfair prejudices.
+Franklin Graham (son of the well-known Billy Graham) has described Islam as a religion of hatred and war, intent on killing Christians and Jews (Green 26).
 Jerry Vines, former president of the Southern Baptist Convention, called Muhammad a demon-possessed pedophile (Lean 86).
+Jerry Falwell, Jr., former president of Liberty University, suggested that if more “good people” (presumably Christians) had gun permits, then “we could end those Muslims before they walked in” (source).
 Pat Robertson of the 700 Club said, “And to say that these terrorists distort Islam?
 They’re carrying out Islam!” (link)

 - In 2012 some residents of Murfreesboro, TN, including local pastors and nearby churches, protested against the opening of a mosque.
 One political candidate argued (falsely), “Islam does not claim to be a religion but a social and political system that intends to dominate every facet of our lives,” and as such, Islam should not be protected by the First Amendment’s freedom of religion (Green 301).
 Some claimed that the mosque was only a front for terrorist training.
 Tennessee state senator Mae Beavers said (without any evidence) that Muslim terrorists were infiltrating churches and planning jihad (holy war) in the Bible Belt.
 After the Supreme Court upheld the right of the Muslim community to have their place of worship, it continues to suffer acts of vandalism and racial slurs.